aeble/axioma-meters/README.md

 The smart meter can be configured by a web interface and an optical accessory with a USB plug (the OG-1 USB, ridiculously priced at around 200€/USD) as well as through an Android App that is not available on the Play Store anymore, but can be found on the Web.
 The Android phone with the app installed connects to the smart meter through NFC.
 Axioma provides manuals on how to configure the meter.
 Basically parametrization means that you can activate and deactivate the radio interfaces and set certain configuration settings for each.

-The optical interface seems to use the MBUS protocol, and probably consistas of a D0 interface.
-The serial parameters seem to be 2400 bit/s but I'm not yet sure about the other serial parameters.
-The system needs to woken up by a 1 second pulse.
+The optical interface seems to use the MBUS protocol, and probably consists of a D0 interface.
+The serial speed seems to be 2400 bit/s but I'm not yet sure about the other serial parameters.
+The system needs to be woken up by a 1 second pulse.

 ## Goals
 The goals of this project are: